rapidsai/cugraph/docs/cugraph/source/nx_cugraph/nx_cugraph.md

 NETWORKX_BACKEND_PRIORITY=cugraph CACHE_CONVERTED_GRAPH=True ipython bc_demo.ipy
 ```

-When running Python interactively, cugraph can be specified as an argument in the algorithm call.
+When running Python interactively, cugraph backend can be specified as an argument in the algorithm call.

 For example:
 ```